Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 <!--more-->

 With the start of every school year comes a number of undergraduates interested in working in our physics lab.
 In the past, new students had to learn how to interact with our MySQL databases before they could begin any data analysis.
 This year, I decided to write a Python GUI that will make accessing and cleaning our data easier for new students.
-The GUI will have a number of predefined query fields which the students can use to obtain data from our MySQL database before saving that data to a local csv file.
+The GUI will have a number of predefined query fields which the students can use to obtain data before saving that data to a local csv file.
 This approach will also reduce the number of students directly interacting with our MySQL database, and thereby reduce the risk of unintentional alterations to the data.

 We'll cover the following topics: